GuruMaps/iOSManual/02-features.md

 <img src="/assets/route_set.png" width="375" />

-Route will be shown for **drive** mode by default, but you may choose the appropriate mode for your needs:
+Route will be shown for **drive** mode by default, but you may choose the appropriate mode for your needs (driving, cycling, walking, in a straight line):

 <img src="/assets/route_set_2.png" width="375" />